The Common Good and Social Responsibility: Catholic Social Teaching in Public Life

 “The human person cannot find fulfillment in himself, that is, apart from the fact that he exists with others and for others.”
 (CSDC, no. 165)

-The Common Good in the Light of Faith
+The Common Good in Public Life

 “A society that wishes to remain at the service of the human being at every level must have the common good as its primary goal.”
 (CSDC, no. 165)